DipanjanKuila/Reinforcement-Learning/README.md

 ## Dataset
 The dataset used in this project is a simulated dataset where each row represents a round, and each column represents an advertisement.
 The values indicate whether a user clicked on an advertisement (1) or not (0).

-Algorithm Explanation
-The UCB algorithm selects the ad that maximizes the upper confidence bound.
-The UCB formula is given by:

-UCB
-=
-𝑥
-^
-𝑖
-+
-2
-ln
-⁡
-𝑛
-𝑛
-𝑖
-UCB=
-x
-^

-i
-​
- +
-n
-i
-​

-2lnn
-​

-​

-where:

-𝑥
-^
-𝑖
-x
-^

-i
-​
-  is the average reward of ad
-𝑖
-i up to round
-𝑛
-n.
-𝑛
-n is the number of rounds.
-𝑛
-𝑖
-n
-i
-​
-  is the number of times ad
-𝑖
-i has been selected up to round 𝑛 n.
 ##Code Explanation
 Here's a step-by-step explanation of the code: